-4.1.2 InfiniBand
+4.1.3 InfiniBand

-On InfiniBand, parallelization using pthreads severely degrades performance, while parallelization over processes improves it.
+On InfiniBand, performance is improved only by parallelization over processes.

-Figure 3 (bottom) shows performance results on the InfiniBand system when using processes for parallelization.
+Figure 4 (bottom) shows performance results on the InfiniBand system when using processes for parallelization.
 Overall, best performance results are obtained for small to medium messages, up to 4KB, which require multiple cores to saturate the network.
 Larger messages saturate with only a few cores and should not benefit from parallelization.
 Furthermore, when passing an address between processes, the underlying GASNet implementation chooses between RDMA using bounce buffers for messages smaller than a page and in-place RDMA with dynamic memory registration for larger transfers.
 Dynamic memory registration requires system calls which serialize the large transfers.
 Note that this combination of bounce buffers and dynamic registration also reduces the performance benefits of parallelization.